ayosheisTHICC/DarkPattern/Extension/README.md

 - Function to individually highlight each detected dark pattern
 - Supporting multiple languages (currently English and German available)

-- ## We are running our own script on the pre built dark web Extension, We haev improved the capablities of the previous extension.
+- ## We are running our own script on the pre built dark web Extension, We have improved the capablities of the previous extension.